 My father and I hung out during their blessed visits, while Mom shopped ‘til she dropped.
 My beloved papa always did one thing: he stocked my larder to the brim every year.
 I hopefully anticipated this godsend long before their arrival, as times were lean back then.

-Dad taught me how to make his famous blue cheese dressing during one of our hallowed, shared days.
+Dad taught me how to make his famous blue cheese dressing during one of these hallowed, shared days.
 It has graced my refrigerator ever since; there is nothing like it; even people who don’t like blue cheese love this!

 Buzz’s recipe has a history.
 My parents purchased our family restaurant in 1954.
 Traveling salesmen often stopped at our business in the little tourist village of East Glacier Park, Montana, which is on Highway 2.
-I was just approaching puberty in the early sixties, when one of these self-promoters sold Dad a mammoth cookbook for restaurant owners.
+I was just approaching puberty in the early sixties, when one of these self-promoters sold Dad a mammoth cook book for restaurant owners.
 This huge culinary account was about 10 inches thick.
 It contained all that was needed to train my father to flawlessly run his eatery, which grew exceedingly in fame over the years.
-Thus a lone man’s fervid cold call brought a lifetime’s bounty to me and many others.
+Thus, a lone man’s fervid, cold call brought a lifetime’s bounty to me and many others.

 Buzz’ Blue Cheese Dressing Yields: about 1 3/4 quarts.
 Total prep time: 30 minutes.